gradle/gradle/design-docs/done/publication-model.md

 - Add a cross version test that verifies that a web application published to a Maven repository by the current Gradle version can be resolved by a previous Gradle version.
 - Copy existing Maven publication tests for web applications and rework to use `maven-publish` plugin.

-## Allow outgoing artifacts to be customised for Maven publications
+## Allow outgoing artifacts to be customized for Maven publications

-This step allows the outgoing artifacts to be customised for a Maven publication.
+This step allows the outgoing artifacts to be customized for a Maven publication.

 1. Add a `MavenArtifact` interface with the following attributes:
     * `extension`